Ngadju language poster available at GALC $50 in acrylic, for wall or desk

 State of the Language

-The language is highly endangered, most existing speakers have little grammatical ability but significant lexical knowledge.
-Ngdaju was poorly documented up until GALC’s work of 2017 and the grammatical analysis is sketchy at best.
-Immediate fieldwork will assist in the recovery and documentation of existing material and may stimulate speakers to remember and potentially revive the language.
+The language is severely endangered, most existing speakers have little grammatical ability but significant lexical knowledge.
+Ngdaju was poorly documented up until GALC’s work of 2017 and the grammatical analysis was sketchy.
+Immediate fieldwork has assisted in the recovery and documentation of existing material and has greatly stimulated speakers to remember and potentially revive the language.
 A large number of partial speakers and people of Ngadju heritage have become very enthusiastic about reviving the language, as a consequence of the linguistic work being undertaken by Dr. Mullin and GALC linguists.

 Much material was recorded and documented by von Brandenstein (1980) and further research was carried out on the language by Doug Marmoin (2008).
 Wordlists were also collected by Norman Tindale, O’Grady (1957), Douglas (1968 and 1976) and Daisy Bates.
 Steven Roberts carried out a sketch grammar of the language in an undated essay (mid 1990’s?).
 Brandenstein has written a grammar of the language (von Brandenstein 1980).

 The Ngadju native title determination has also confirmed the status of Ngadju language as forming part of the traditions, laws and customs of Ngadju people.

 The first paper on the Ngadju language has been released by GALC.
 An Introduction to the Orthography and Grammatical Structure of the Ngaju Language was written by Marion Mullin and presented at the Dec 2017 Australian Linguistic Society’s annual conference as a paper.
 Note: The writing of the language name ‘Ngadju’ was determined by speakers prior to GALC’s linguistic work and is fixed using the past orthography with the dj spelling for the current j phoneme.
 The speakers have requested that the former spelling of the language name be retained.